New to Our Office

 What documents do I need to register?

-This assessment form is required if you have been diagnosed with a learning disability/disorder.
-This assessment should have been completed within the last four years, unless you were at least 18 years old when you were tested.
+A psychoeducational assessment is required if you have been diagnosed with a learning disability/disorder.
+This assessment should have been completed within the last five years, unless you were at least 18 years old when you were tested.
 We will accept older assessments as a starting point to register with SAS.

 If you graduated from an Ontario high school in the last five years, you can request a copy of this form from your high school.